etm0029/Building-a-SIEM/README.md

 - Real-time monitoring of events for anomolies or potential security incidents.
 - Configuring data connectors to send data and event logs from VM to Log Analytics Workspace to SIEM for efficient event monitoring
 - Creating query rules to specify what type of security events we want to be alerted of using KQL.
-- Setting up a honeypot VM to collect data from outside sources.
+- Configuring VM firewall to allow traffic from more sources to generate more telemetry for testing purposes.

 ### Tools Used